bitshares/bitshares.github.io-old/_posts/2015-06-07-migrating-to-bitshares-2.0.md

 All open orders will be canceled prior to the snapshot and their funds returned to their owners.

 ## Wallet Migration
-The Graphene wallet architecture is vastly different than BitShares.
+The BitShares 2.0 wallet architecture is vastly different than BitShares.
 In BitShares, each account consists of dozens or even thousands of keys, each of which is controlling a small portion of your balance and for TITAN users, none of the balances associated with your account use the same key as your account.
-Under Graphene, all of these "balances" become unique accounts rather than a single logical account.
-The Graphene wallet will have an "import" interface that will allow you to specify a set of private keys and the name of an account that you would like to receive all of the funds associated with those keys.
-Then it will generate a transaction that will spend the full balances from all accounts associated with those keys to your new unified Graphene account.
+Under BitShares 2.0, all of these "balances" become unique accounts rather than a single logical account.
+The BitShares 2.0 wallet will have an "import" interface that will allow you to specify a set of private keys and the name of an account that you would like to receive all of the funds associated with those keys.
+Then it will generate a transaction that will spend the full balances from all accounts associated with those keys to your new unified BitShares 2.0 account.
 The BitShares wallet will provide a utility to dump all private keys associated with a given account to make the migration process easy.

 ## Transaction History Migration